jmtroywork/gptchatanswers/fsx/create_fsx.md

 For my tests I used Amazon Linux 2 EC2s.

 The above steps worked in the console when using the AWS root login.
 The AWS documentation hints that there may be issues with associating a file system to an s3 repository if using a different AWS console login with different permissions.
+The above also worked with my admin1 login when I created the data repostitory association AFTER the file system was created.
+Last week I could not mount the file system on an ec2 (was stuck mounting) when the repository association was done AT THE SAME TIME as file system creation. ??
+Bug in AWS??
+Did I do something wrong??